condeadriankeith/RenThing/OLLAMA_INTEGRATION_SUMMARY.md

 We modified the `RenAIService` class in `lib/ai/ren-ai-service.ts` to:

 1. Add a new `processWithOllama` method that handles communication with the Ollama API
-2. Update the `processMessage` method to prioritize Ollama as the first option, followed by OpenRouter, and finally the rule-based system as a fallback
+2. Update the `processMessage` method to use Ollama as the primary option, with the rule-based system as a fallback

 ### 2. Environment Configuration